 The North Face uses DAC Featherlite® NSL poles for the Talus 4.
 The pole ends have inserts that create strong, functional supports to save weight and reduce breakage.
 The tent also comes with a footprint, guylines, and stakes.

-Backed by The North Face’s legendary Lifetime Guarantee, the Talus 4 is one of the few budget-friendly backpacking tents where you don’t have to sacrifice quality or functionality for a good deal.Check Current Price
+Backed by The North Face’s legendary Lifetime Guarantee, the Talus 4 is one of the few budget-friendly backpacking tents where you don’t have to sacrifice quality or functionality for a good deal.Check REI Price Check Backcountry Price

 - Trail Weight: 6 lbs 11 oz